The derived $\infty$-category of Cartier Modules

 \subsection{The perverse t-structure on Cartier modules}

-Recall that there is a perverse t-structure on $\D^b_{\coh}(X)$ for $X$ a Noetherian scheme that admits a dualizing complex, cf.\ \cite{BBD, Gabber, AB, bhatt2023applications}.
+Recall that there is a perverse t-structure on $\D(\Mod(X))$ for $X$ a Noetherian scheme, cf.\ \cite{BBD, Gabber, AB, bhatt2023applications}.
 Baudin constructed a corresponding perverse t-structure on the $\infty$-category $\D^b(\Cart(\operatorname{Coh}(X), F_*))$ under the additional assumption that the absolute Frobenius on $X$ is finite \cite[Definition 5.2.1]{Baudin}.
 We use \Cref{mainthm} to give a more conceptual construction, that also removes this finiteness assumption.

-\begin{introthm}[\Cref{perversethm}] Let $X$ be a Noetherian $\FF_p$-scheme.
-The perverse t-structure on $\D^b_{\coh}(X)$ induces a perverse t-structure on $\D^b_{\coh}(\Cart(X))$ such that the forgetful functor is t-exact for these t-structures.
+\begin{introthm}[\Cref{perversethm,baudin}] Let $X$ be a Noetherian $\FF_p$-scheme.
+The perverse t-structure on $\D(\Mod(X))$ induces a perverse t-structure on $\D(\Cart(\Mod(X), F_*))$ such that the forgetful functor is t-exact for these t-structures.